What Is Vulnerability Management?

 Get started with Fluid Attacks' Vulnerability Management solution right now

-Difference between vulnerability management and vulnerability assessment
+Difference between vulnerability assessment and vulnerability management

 When we talk about vulnerability management, vulnerability assessment must necessarily enter into the equation.
 Conversely, the latter could occur independently.
 Vulnerability assessment is part of the vulnerability management process because it's when security issues are identified, classified, and reported.
 This assessment can be carried out either by automated tools (i.e., vulnerability scanning) or humans (usually through penetration testing or ethical hacking); still, there should be a complement between the two.
 Thus, vulnerability assessment is integrated into a cycle where vulnerabilities are also prioritized and treated.

-Stages of the vulnerability management process
+Steps of the vulnerability management lifecycle

-First, we can refer to a few steps before the vulnerability management cycle.
-The organization that intends to implement this solution should start by defining the scope of the process.
+First, we have to refer to some tasks to accomplish before starting the vulnerability management lifecycle.
+The organization that intends to implement this solution should begin by defining the scope of the process.
 It should be clear which of its systems and components will be assessed for vulnerability detection.
 (This may require asset inventory services.)
 In relation to the assets involved in that scope, the organization in question should assign values to them in order to determine which are most critical to protect.
-In addition, the organization should define roles and responsibilities, such as who would be in charge of monitoring, who would address vulnerabilities, and who would authorize strategies and reports.
-It should also choose the tools and services for vulnerability assessment and, in general, all stages of vulnerability management.
-Finally, the organization should establish vulnerability assessment and treatment policies (e.g., review frequency, temporary and absolute acceptance parameters, and remediation deadlines).

 Vulnerability identification

 This stage can start with vulnerability scanning.
 Automated tools scan the organization's chosen systems to detect whether any or all of the security issues they have in their databases of publicly known vulnerabilities are present in those systems.
 Accurate configuration of the scanners and their scans can help avoid disrupting or altering functions in the evaluated technology and very high false positive rates.
 Then, the human intervention comes in the form of manual pentesting, which is assisted by other tools.
 The so-called pentesters, with a methodology oriented towards the in-depth assessment of IT systems, endeavor to detect anything that escapes the radar of automated tools.
-Often these are more severe, more complex and previously unknown (zero-day) vulnerabilities.
+Often, these are more severe, more complex and previously unknown (zero-day) vulnerabilities.

 Vulnerability evaluation and prioritization